tobiasrademacher/MCW-Implementing-Azure-Virtual-Desktop-in-the-enterprise/Hands-on lab/HOL step-by-step - Implementing Azure Virtual Desktop in the enterprise.md

 3. On the Resource groups blade, select the resource group name that you created in the **Before the HOL** template deployment.

 4. On the Infra Resource group blade, review the list of available resources.
-Locate the resource named **AdPubIP1** and Select on it.
+Locate the resource named **AdPubIP1** and select it.
 Note that the resource type should be **Public IP address**.

     ![This image shows how to find the public IP address for the domain controller VM.](images/publicip.png "Public IP address for Domain Controller VM")

 5. On the Overview page for AdPubIP1, locate the **IP address** field.
 Copy the IP address to a safe location.

-6. On your local machine, open the **RUN** dialog window, type **MSTSC** and select enter.
+6. On your local machine, open the **RUN** dialog window, type **MSTSC** and enter.

     ![This image shows the Run dialog window to run MSTSC.](images/run.png "Run on Windows")